esciencecenter-digital-skills/lesson-FAIR-software/_episodes/05-checklists.md

 - "What is a Software Management plan?"
 - "What is a Software Sustainability plan?"
 objectives:
+- "Understand what a software checklist is"
-- "Understand a software checklist"
+- "Understand why it is good to adhere to a software checklist"
 - "Choose a relevant software checklist"
 keypoints:
 - "Checklists help you write good quality software."
 ---
+FIXME: "software management plan & software sustainability plan are not discussed"
 > ## [Recommendation 5](https://fair-software.eu/recommendations/checklist)
 >
 > Use a software quality checklist